 “Your ex-wife, on the other hand, might have other ideas.
 But the dinosaur is equally hard to push from her side as well.
 You are both just kind of stuck with it, like herpes.
 Once you have the dinosaur in your divorce, you can never completely get rid of him.”

 The good news in my case is I got a new job that starts in two weeks.
 I’ve been paying her 25% of my income since my last corporate job, but it’s never quite equaled the *theoretical* job that I was supposed to land in the first few months after the decree was signed.
 And I will dutifully contact the AG’s office and they will dutifully withhold the child support payments from my take-home pay.

-A few things I didn’t know about this process.
+A few things I didn’t know about the AG’s collections process.

 - Your ex does not pay taxes on any of the child support income.
 It’s like free money to them.
 You, however, pay the taxes and lose the money at the same time.
 (Makes it really seem like a double whammy.
 I work, I pay taxes, then I give her $1,350.)

 - The AG’s office will set an additional payment, on top of your support payment, when you are behind.
 I called to tell them, “I’m just getting back on my feet, can we reduce the extra payments just a little?”
 I was told in no uncertain terms, by one of the dinosaur’s minions, that I could file a petition to change the support order.
 So I’d have to sue her?
 Okay, pass.